AFRY + Gapminder

 About the collaboration

-AFRY is collaborating with the Gapminder Foundation to identify, highlight and address common global misconceptions.
+AFRY and Gapminder Foundation identifies, highlights and addresses common global misconceptions.

-AFRY and Gapminder are entering a long-term partnership to identify misconceptions pertaining to the major societal issues of our time and increase public knowledge of our world and global development.
+AFRY and Gapminder identify misconceptions pertaining to the major societal issues of our time and increase public knowledge of our world and global development.

 The global situation over the past six months has clearly shown how important it is that we have the correct knowledge when making decisions - and the need for a fact-based worldview is greater than ever.
 But making the right decision is also about showing courage, for example by continuing to work for sustainable development even in times like these, when everything comes to a head.